 BEHAVIOURAL OBJECTIVES: AT THE END OF THE LESSON, PUPILS SHOULD BE ABLE TO:

-A chart showing the movement of the earth
+A chart showing the instruments for planting crops.

 Scheme of work